Ankur-Deka/gym_vecenv/README.md

 Python3 wrapper for running multiple OpenAI Gym environments in parallel

 ### Difference in this fork
 In the original repo, each env is auto reset if one of the agents in the env returns `done`.
 In this fork, `info['terminal_observation']` will contain the terminal observation for an env if it is auto reset.
+Not sure if dummy vec env will work correctly.

 ### Description